 5. Antichrist (2009)

 Lars Von Trier’s gorgeously perverse film is almost a masturbatory exercise in provocation and perversion.
-It tells the story of a couple who set off on a journey into the woods in order to treat the wife as she is terribly depressed after her son jumps out from a window and dies while she was having sex with her husband.
+It tells the story of a couple who set off on a journey into the woods in order to treat the wife as if she is terribly depressed after her son jumps out from a window and dies while she is having sex with her husband.
 The opening shot of the film is a stroke of genius; it’s an absurdly beautiful, wildly absorbing scene, hypnotic in its emotional power and visual eccentricity, that takes a deeply disturbing look at the darkest of human fantasies buried underneath the guise of civilization.
 The film features many violent scenes that are extremely shocking and though one can’t deny the raw truthfulness to it all, it certainly isn’t a film that you would want to revisit.

 4. In the Realm of the Senses (1976)